Multiregion's Relationship to the United Religions Initiative (URI)

 Multiregion is one of eight administrative regions of the United Religions Initiative (URI), a grassroots, decentralized network for peace and social change that enhances local initiative through global connections.

 Seven of URI's regions are subdivisions of the globe: Africa, Asia, Europe, Middle East and North Africa, Latin America and the Caribbean, Southeast Asia and the Pacific, North America.
 The 8th region is global and is called the Multiregion.
 The Multiregion includes groups who either have members in more than one region or are focused on issues or topics that are global in scope.
-The Multiregion creates a supportive environment to build relationships, offers opportunities for connection and in-depth dialogue, provides training, and enhances mutual exchange among groups pursuing common themes.
+The Multiregion creates a supportive environment to build relationships and strengthen local identity as part of a global peacebuilding community.
+Together we offer opportunities for connection and in-depth dialogue, provide training, and enhance mutual exchange among groups pursuing common themes.

 About the United Religions Initiative